hackclub/hackclub/workshops/dodge/README.md

 Well, if you've failed to dodge the enemy at least once, you'll realize that the player is not forced to frantically dodge after all... the enemy doesn't kill the player when they collide.

-Let's make it a real threat by recognizing when the enemy and player collide. p5.play provides the `overlap()` method on our sprites for doing just that.
+Let's make it a real threat, by recognizing when the enemy and player collide. p5.play provides the `overlap()` method on our sprites for doing just that.

 ```js
 if (enemy.overlap(player)) {